Basics

 way that a solid holds its shape, the atoms inside of a solid are not allowed to

 move around too much.
-This is one of the
+This is one of the physical

+characteristics of solids.
 Atoms and molecules in liquids and gases are bouncing

 and floating around, free to move where they want.
 The molecules in a solid are